Tom Fitton: COVID-19 pandemic

-During the COVID-19 pandemic, Fitton has called on Trump to "reopen" the United States amid social distancing and lockdowns to prevent spread of the virus.
+During the COVID-19 pandemic, Fitton called on Trump to "reopen" the United States amid social distancing and lockdowns to prevent spread of the virus.
 Fitton criticized Dr. Anthony Fauci, the White House's leading epidemiology expert, and amplified right-wing conspiracy theories about Fauci.

 At an August 2020 meeting of the Council for National Policy, Fitton claimed that people on the American left are planning to delay the 2020 election tally until January 20, 2021, to allow House Speaker Nancy Pelosi to become acting president.
 He later added that "it could cause civil war".

+Trump documents case

+Upon leaving office in January 2021, Trump took numerous boxes of government documents to his Mar-a-Lago home in Florida.
+Some of the documents were classified top secret.
+Trump declined requests from the National Archives and the Justice Department (DOJ) to return the documents, leading the DOJ to subpoena them.
+Trump attorney Chris Kise advised Trump to quietly negotiate a settlement to return the documents to avoid being indicted.
+Trump instead took the advice of Fitton, who told the former president he was legally entitled to keep the documents.
+Fitton and Trump cited the so-called "Clinton socks case" in which Judicial Watch sued the Archives in 2012 to gain access to audio recordings former president Bill Clinton had made with an historian during his presidency, arguing they were presidential records subject to the Presidential Records Act (PRA); federal judge Amy Berman Jackson dismissed the suit, finding the recordings were not subject to the PRA.
+The FBI enforced the DOJ subpoena by retrieving the documents from Mar-a-Lago in August 2022.
+Despite incorrectly insisting the PRA allowed him to keep the documents, in June 2023 Trump was federally indicted on multiple counts of mishandling government documents, including violations of the Espionage Act.
+The case was dismissed in its entirety on July 15 2024 by U.S. District Judge Aileen Cannon.
+This decision has been appealed to the ninth district court almost immediately.

 Awards

 Fitton received the American Conservative Union's 'Defender of the Constitution Award' during its annual Conservative Political Action Conference (CPAC) in 2015.